davetron5000/naildrivin5.com/_posts/2013-01-30-what-i-mean-by-calling-out-bad-code.markdown

 In my [earlier post][codepost] on how the [replace] command-line app isn't "bad code", I said:

 > Now, I'm all for bad projects and bad code being called out.
 Our industry produces some shitty code, and a general lack of
-> craftsmanship can kill business, or even people.
+> respect for  craft can kill business, or even people.
 So bad code needs to be pointed out.

 The words I'm using here are a bit loaded, and actually distract from my real meaning.
 I don't want to change the post, but thought it was worth explaining what I meant and why it's important.